 Something of the walls survived down to c.
-1760, but Cooper in 1795 could see only a few heaps of stone (Price 1942, 99).
-An undeveloped green area of c.
-5 acres (c.
-2 ha) within the expanding town of Trim has some earthworks, including a double bank and intervening ditch forming the E and N sides of square, probably enclosing the precinct, while smaller rectangular earthworks with masonry fragments mark the site of the buildings.
-Archaeological testing (E2389) at the W edge recovered burials and a well (Seaver 2011).
-Archaeological testing (E4127) beginning in 2010 as part of a training program and guided by a resistivity survey identified the N wall of the church with ancillary walls (H 0.75-1.5m), but the associated deposits related largely to the destruction phases of the friary (O’Carroll 2013).
+1760, but Austin Cooper in 1795 could see only a few heaps of stone (Price 1942, 99).
+An undeveloped green area of about 5 acres (c.
+2.2 ha) within the expanding town of Trim has some earthworks, including a double bank and intervening ditch forming the E and N sides of a square, probably enclosing the precinct, while smaller rectangular earthworks with masonry fragments mark the site of the buildings.
+Archaeological testing (E002398) at the W edge recovered burials and a well (Seaver 2011).
+Archaeological testing (E004127) beginning in 2010 as part of a research and training program, and guided by a resistivity survey identified the N wall of the church with ancillary walls (H 0.75-1.5m), but the associated deposits related largely to the destruction phases of the friary (O’Carroll 2013).